 Why was this the case?
 That’s a topic for another blog post.
 What seems pretty certain is that it wasn’t purely down to cathartic emotional expression.
 Subsequent studies tested forms of expression such as dancing and singing, but did not achieve such astounding results.
 ‘You have to use words,’ Haidt summarises, ‘and the words have to help you create a meaningful story.’

 And that was it.
 With that one sentence I had found my calling.
-Two of my passions – writing and health – had been melded together in a perfect partnership.
+Two of my passions – writing and health – had been combined in a perfect partnership.
 Numerous studies have since backed up Pennebaker’s initial findings.
 Writing can help to make people physically healthier.
-And that was only the beginning.
+And that’s just the beginning.
 I was hooked.